wanhose/cookie-dialog-monster/packages/browser-extension/docs/README.md

 ## Installation (for Mozilla Firefox users)

 1. Start by downloading the latest `.xpi` file [from here](https://www.cookie-dialog-monster.com/releases/latest.xpi).
 2. Open your Firefox browser.
+Depending on your browser settings, Firefox may prompt you to install the add-on automatically upon download completion.
+If the installation prompt appears, you can proceed with the installation directly from the prompt by clicking **Add** and skip to step 8.
-3. Navigate to [about:addons](about:addons) to open the Add-ons Manager.
+3. If the automatic prompt does not appear, navigate to [about:addons](about:addons) to open the Add-ons Manager.
 4. Click on the gear icon (⚙️) to open the menu.
 5. Select **Install Add-on From File...** from the menu.
 6. A file dialog will open.
 Navigate to and select the downloaded `.xpi` file.